-The District Policies indicate and are reflective of the policies set-forth by the Arkansas School Board Association in regard to parent/community involvement program guidelines and stated expectations for both the parents and the school.
+The District Policies indicate and are reflective of the policies set forth by the Arkansas School Board Association in regard to parent/community involvement program guidelines and stated expectations for both the parents and the school.
 (Marilyn Pangle, District School Improvement Chair, 870-449-4066)

 The school will involve parents/guardians on school improvement planning committees.
-To support this process, the school will offer both school staff and parental training on how to contribute to this process in a meaningful way.
+To support this process, the school will offer both school staff and parents/guardians training on how to contribute to the process in a meaningful way.
 (Marilyn Pangle, District School Improvement Chair, 870-449-4066)

-Instructions for an online parental interest survey will be available at parent/teacher conferences in October and February to get opinions and/or concerns from parents/guardians about activities to support their student(s) academically and socially.
-The school will use the results of the parental interest surveys to plan the Family and Community Engagement (FACE) activities and/or improvements for the year.
-The school will re-evaluate the suggestions by the parents/guardians at the end of the school year as part of the annual FACE plan evaluation and consider suggestions for the following year.
-(Rebecca Gustin, Facilitator, 870-449-4244)
+Instructions for an online parental interest survey will be available at the parent/teacher conferences in October and February to get opinions and/or concerns from parents/guardians about activities to support their student(s) academically and socially.
+The school will use the results of the parent interest surveys and plan the family and community engagement (FACE) activities for the year.
+The school will re-evaluate the activities that were suggested by the parents/guardians at the end of the school year as part of the annual FACE plan evaluation and consider suggestions for the following year.
+(Hannah Shipman, Facilitator, 870-449-4066)